tradeling/technical-assesment/qa-automation/readme.md

 ## The Process

 1. Start a new private github repository.
-1. Write end-to-end tests fulfilling the [Acceptance Criteria](#acceptance-criteria) below
+1. Write end-to-end tests fulfilling the [Acceptance Criteria](#acceptance-criteria) below.
+1. Publish test report in html format using custom code or cypress reporter plugin.
 1. Prepare a test summary report and include the information about platform, browser, tools etc

 ## Acceptance Criteria